 Several articles and blogposts commented upon the Times article, including “Let the Night Roar with It:” Dark Tourism at Jonestown — Sightings.

 Less than two weeks earlier, the Nile Travel Log had included Jonestown on its list of Macabre Tourism: 9 Sites of Cult Massacres and Suicides, but noted that “[i]t’s not exactly mapped out on Google Earth, and the thick jungle has probably overgrown the small airstrip that used to be there.”

 Responding to media queries – as well as notes of concern from peoples in the Temple community – the editors of this report prepared a response, which appears here.

 • A woman’s long-term efforts to locate her niece – a quest which put her in touch with several Temple survivors and this website – were successful, when Emily Snider was reunited with Jennifer Keller, the daughter of Peoples Temple member Darell Keller, who died in Jonestown.
 While Ms. Snider made an effort to establish the contact through the Remembrance section of Darell Keller’s biographical entry on the site, she was ultimately successful through Facebook, according to King5 News in Seattle, Washington.

 • The image of Jonestown arose several times during the nation’s debate on health care within the last year.

 Caddell: Health Bill Is “Political Jonestown” For Dems

-Democratic strategist Pat Caddell compares voting for the health bill to a “political Jonestown,” 21 March 2010, on Fox News.
-The video was also posted on numerous political – mainly conservative – websites including The Rogers Institute and Real Clear Politics.
+Democratic strategist Pat Caddell compares voting for the health bill to a “political Jonestown,” 21 March 2010, on Real Clear Politics [Editor’s note: The video associated with this URL was found to be defunct in December 2022].
+The video was also posted on several other political – mainly conservative – websites including The Rogers Institute.